 - Dust baths.
-Areas, where hens can dust bathe, is a nice addition.
+Provide areas of dry soil or dirt where hens can dust bathe, which can help control parasites.
 This can be as simple as a box filled with dirt or sand if there isn't a spot on the floor of the coop.
-Hens with access to outdoors will find places for their dust baths.
-In winter, my hens just pick a clean spot somewhere in the coop, usually a corner.
+Hens with access to outdoors will easily find places for their dust baths.
+For winter, most hens need only a clean spot somewhere in the coop, usually in a corner.

-If you can't find an already-built structure to reuse, consider whether you want to build the coop yourself or buy one premade.
+If you can't find an already-built structure to repurpose, consider whether you want to build a coop yourself or buy one premade.
 For urban homesteaders and hobby farmers with small flocks and aesthetic considerations, buying a premade coop might make sense.
-For small farmers with a few dozen hens, building a coop is probably a better economic choice.
+For small farmers with a few dozen hens, building a coop is probably a more economical choice.